How to Build Simple React App (Part 4)

 import './assets/styles/index.css';

-And we got to Home, here we will actually make some changes.
-First of all, we rename our Home/assets/styles/home.css into Home/assets/styles/index.scss and replace content with
+And we got to Home, where we will actually make some changes.
+First of all, we rename our Home/assets/styles/home.css into Home/assets/styles/index.scss and replace the content with

 /* src/components/Home/assets/styles/index.scss */